 It’s all about the Transportation

 It may seem like a minor thing…but it’s not!
-The transportation can MAKE or BREAK your vacation.
+Transportation can MAKE or BREAK your vacation.
 If you’re a control freak, then plan on driving a car and parking at each park.
-But if you can go with the flow then be ok waiting for the complimentary bus, monorail and gondola transportation options.
+But if you can go with the flow then be ok waiting for the complimentary bus, monorail, and gondola transportation options.
 And if you’re bent on getting everywhere on time, then maybe a Minnie van or Uber is more your style.
-Whatever your transportation preferences plan for them ahead of time and have a plan B. We’ve seen families in crisis mode because the bus isn’t arriving fast enough, they didn’t realize it takes 15 minutes to walk to the back of the park and they’re not willing to pay to get somewhere on time.
+Whatever your transportation preferences plan for them ahead of time and have a plan B. We’ve seen families in crisis mode because the bus isn’t arriving fast enough, they didn’t realize it takes 15 minutes to walk to the back of the park for their Be Our Guest Dining Reservation and they’re not willing to pay to get somewhere on time.
 Be flexible.
 Check out our quick guide on transportation options at Walt Disney World.

 Go to ALL Four Parks and Disney Springs

-If you like food at all.
+If you like the food at all.
 We mean AT ALL… then Disney is a foodie wonderland you should budget for.
 Crazy?
 Yes.
 And by budget we mean, leave a substantial cushion of money available for all those random Disney food snacks.
 Not just meals.
-Sure, we talk about the importance of budget here, but when it comes down to it- if you arrive back home and haven’t tried a Dole Whip, or the Colossal Cinnamon Roll, you’ll feel like you missed something.
+Sure, we talk about the importance of Disney on a budget, but when it comes down to it- if you arrive back home and haven’t tried a Dole Whip, or the Colossal Cinnamon Roll, you’ll feel like you missed something.
 Don’t let your vacation be just about sticking to a budget and meal plan.
 Try the food.
 Enjoy your vacation.

 While there are definitely more than 8 things we wish we knew before throwing all of our efforts and cash at a Disney Vacation, these 8 are the big ones.
 Need a little more guidance?
 Check out our other planning posts to help you get ready.